 Watch your competitors

 "Ask them 'What makes you stay with this competitor?'," advises Fitzgerald.
 "Is there an opportunity in that for you?
-For example, if you offer a higher standard of service, maybe that gives you a new unique selling point.
-Look for weaknesses in your competitors and use that information to win new clients and keep your existing customers."
+For example, if you offer a higher standard of service, maybe that gives you a new unique selling point (USP).
+Look for weaknesses in your competitors and use that information to target unserved markets."

 New laws steer businesses in new directions and may even open up new markets; environmental regulations, for instance, have generated an industry dedicated to helping firms reduce their environmental impact.